-The 1990 Eisenhower Centennial Dollar is the second United States coin struck to honor the 34th President of the United States, the first was the circulating Eisenhower dollar issued from 1971-1978.
+The 1990 Eisenhower Centennial Dollar is the second United States coin struck to honor the 34th President of the United States, the first being the circulating Eisenhower dollar issued from 1971-1978.

 The 1990 Eisenhower Centennial Dollar was the first silver dollar-sized coin issued bearing the “W” West Point mintmark.